fanbin/PersonalLib/README.md

+Bin Fan's Personal Library
+Release in public domain.

-The following two libraries are credited to their own authors, refer to the detail inside each file.
+The following three libraries are credited to their own authors, refer to the detail inside each file.
 ******
+csv.h
 optionparse.h
 tinyxml2.cpp/h
 ******